top of page

 ABOUT

-In my dissertation and published research, I use insights derived from my study of Saudi Arabia to help explain public policymaking under non-democracies worldwide.
-My work has been supported along the way by the National Science Foundation, the Weatherhead Center for International Affairs, Harvard University's Center for Middle East Studies, the Harvard Kennedy School's Evidence for Policy Design Program, and the King Faisal Center for Research and Islamic Studies in Riyadh, Saudi Arabia.
+My work has been supported along the way by the National Science Foundation, the Weatherhead Center for International Affairs, Harvard University's Center for Middle East Studies, the Harvard Kennedy School's Evidence for Policy Design Program, the King Faisal Center for Research and Islamic Studies, the Office of the Provost at Tulane University, the Carnegie Endowment for International Peace, and the ByWater Institute.

 bottom of page